brettdowney/brettdowney.github.io/README.md

  **Static Site Generator**

- - A static site generator is used to create websites.
+ - A [Static Site Generator](https://www.cloudflare.com/en-ca/learning/performance/static-site generator/#:~:text=A%20static%20site%20generator%20is,to%20users%20ahead%20of%20time.) is a tool used to manage web content and create websites.

  **GitHub**

- - GitHub is
+ - [GitHub](https://github.com/) is a web service used to store, manage, and host a project through version control.

  **GitHub Pages**

- - GitHub Pages is
+ - [GitHub Pages](https://pages.github.com/) is a hosting service for static websites.

  ---

 ## **Prerequisites**

-This tutorial is built using the technical documentation tools and practices described in Andrew Etter's book *Modern Technical Writing*.
-See the [More Resources](#more-resources) section below if you want to learn more about these tools.
+#### Before proceeding, you will require the following tools:

  **Before proceeding, you will require the following tools**:
-1. A current, up-to-date resume formatted in **Markdown**.
-Visit this [site](https://www.markdownguide.org/getting-started/) for information about Markdown and how to format your resume.
+1. A current **Resume** formatted in **Markdown**.
+Visit this [site](https://www.markdownguide.org/getting-started/) for information about Markdown and go [here](https://www.markdownguide.org/basic-syntax/) to learn about formatting your resume using Markdown.

 2. A **Markdown Editor** (recommended, but not required).
-Visit this [site](https://www.oberlo.ca/blog/markdown-editors) for a list of options.
-I personally used [Visual Studio Code](https://code.visualstudio.com/), which is a free open source Markdown desktop editor.
+Visit this [here](https://www.oberlo.ca/blog/markdown-editors) for a list of options based on your operating system.
+   - I personally used [Visual Studio Code](https://code.visualstudio.com/), which is a free open source Markdown desktop editor.
+For those new to Markdown and do not want to download anything try [Dillinger](https://dillinger.io/), which is an online editor with a live preview.

 3. An account on **GitHub**, available [here](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fnew).
 For those new to GitHub, here is a [quick tutorial](https://www.wikihow.com/Create-an-Account-on-GitHub) on how to create an account.

+See the [More Resources](#more-resources) section below if you want to learn more about these tools.

 ---